Hastings the Seal Returns to Sea

 - If a beachgoer spots a stranded animal they are required by law to keep their distance, and encouraged to call the Stranding Hotline at 1-800-628-9944 to report the animal to the Maryland Natural Resource Police.

-The Marine Animal Rescue Program (MARP) is the cornerstone of the National Aquarium’s ocean health initiative.
-Formed in 1991 and staffed almost entirely by volunteers, MARP’s mission is to rescue, rehabilitate and release stranded animals back into the natural environment whenever possible; share knowledge with the scientific community; and provide public educational programs through special events and presentations.
-MARP has successfully rescued, treated, and returned seals, dolphins, porpoises, pilot whales, pygmy sperm whales, sea turtles, and a manatee to their natural habitats.
+The Animal Rescue program is the cornerstone of the National Aquarium’s ocean health initiative.
+Formed in 1991 and staffed almost entirely by volunteers, National Aquarium Animal Rescue's mission is to rescue, rehabilitate and release stranded animals back into the natural environment whenever possible; share knowledge with the scientific community; and provide public educational programs through special events and presentations.
+Animal Rescue has successfully rescued, treated, and returned seals, dolphins, porpoises, pilot whales, pygmy sperm whales, sea turtles, and a manatee to their natural habitats.